psychopy/psychopy/docs/source/builder/components/phidgets.rst

     using a list looking like [#,#,#] for multiple relays or [#] for a single relay

 reversedRelay : boolean
-    Relays have two circuits, one that is "normally closed" and one that is "normally open".
-In the unpowered, disconnected state, the "normally closed" circuit is complete and current will flow through it.
-Typically, turning a relay "on" changes the circle to the "normally open" circuit.
+    Relays have two circuits, one that is "Normally Closed" and one that is "Normally Open".
+In the unpowered, disconnected state, the "Normally Closed" circuit is complete and current will flow through it.
+Typically, turning a relay "on" switches operation to the "normally open" circuit.
 In some cases, you want a relay to default to the "Normally Open" circuit except for when it is activated (e.g., a relay that limits power to the rest of your setup).
 If you want a circuit to be in the "Normally Open" state except where specified you would "reverse the relay"